once-human/ai-drafter/README.md

 - UI layout preview before insertion
 - Auto-generation of Figma components for buttons, cards, headers
 - Insert or regenerate options for better control

+## Phase 6 - Auto Layout, Constraints, and Responsive Rules

+This phase introduces:
+- Native Figma auto layout support for all frames
+- Smart constraints for resizable and adaptive UIs
+- Standardized padding, spacing, and alignment

+AI-generated designs now behave like hand-made components.